jimasp/behave-vsc/CONTRIBUTING.md

 		- Open a fresh **new** admin cmd prompt
 		- `nvm install latest`
 		- `nvm use latest`
-4. Install required node packages
+6. Install required node packages
 	- `cd <extension_project_folder>`
 	- `npm install`
-5. Install required python packages:
+7. Install required python packages:
  	- `pip install -r requirements.txt`
-6. Install required extensions for developing the extension:
+8. Install required extensions for developing the extension:
 	- `code --install-extension ms-python.python`
 	- `code --install-extension dbaeumer.vscode-eslint`
 	- `code --install-extension amodio.tsl-problem-matcher`
-7. Check it all works before opening visual studio code:
+9. Check it all works before opening visual studio code:
 	- `npm run test`
-8. (If at any point you perform a `git clean`, you will need to run `npm install` again.)
+10. (If at any point you perform a `git clean`, you will need to run `npm install` again.)

 ---
 ### Debugging the extension
 1. Set up your environment as above.
-2. Open vscode
+2. Open vscode, and open the behave-vsc source folder (close any other folders you have open).
-3. (`Ctrl+Shift+B`) to build and kick off a watch (this is optional, but check the output if it's your first ever debug).
+3. (`Ctrl+Shift+B`) to build and kick off a watch (this is optional as it will happen anyway in the next step, _but_ you should do it if it's your first ever debug).
-4. (Optional) set breakpoints in your code, e.g. start with `src/extension.ts activate` function.
+4. (Optional) set breakpoints in the extension code, e.g. start with `src/extension.ts activate` function.
 5. (`Ctrl+Shift+D`) + click the "Debug Extension" target (if "Debug Extension" is the current selection, you can just hit (`F5`) from anywhere).
-6. To debug using a different host project, open `.vscode/launch.json` in the extension projet and change the `args` setting `"${workspaceFolder}/example-project-workspace-1"` repoint it at your project path.
-7. Tips:
+6. Tips:
  	- If you have "uncaught exceptions" enabled in the (original not host) vscode environment, and you are running/debugging a behave test in the host vscode environment, you may need to hit play in the extension vscode environment to continue.
  	- You can relaunch the extension from the debug toolbar in the (original not host) vscode environment after changing extension code.
 	 Alternatively, you can reload (`Ctrl+R`) the vscode host environment to load your changes.

+## Debugging with your own host project
+- To debug using a different host project, open `.vscode/launch.json` in the extension projet and change the `args` setting `"${workspaceFolder}/example-project-workspace-1"` repoint it at your project path.

 ---
 ## Running extension integration tests